moizalicious/ballerina-pmml/README.md

     println(result);
 }
 ```
-The output of the above code is shown below,
+The output of the above code is,
 > setosa

 This means that the species the flower with sepal length = 5.1, sepal width = 3.7, petal length = 1.5 and petal width = 0.4 is predicted to come under the *setosa* category.
-You can change the values yourself and see how the outcome changes.
-To see whether the model is accurate you can use real data from [here](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) and see whether the expected outcome is printed in the console.
+You can change the values yourself and see how the outcome changes. **To see whether the model is accurate you can use real data from [here](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) and see whether the expected outcome is printed in the console.**

 *Note that the inputs in the data element do not always have to be continuous (i.e numerical), you can enter categorical values as well based on the PMML code requirements*